Balloon Bombs: What are they?

 air to compensate for different altitudes across the Pacific, they looked like

-The balloons were 32 feet in diameter, made of 600 separate pieces of laminated paper, stitched and
+The balloons were 32 feet in diameter, made of 600 separate pieces of laminated mulberry paper, stitched and

 pasted together and sealed with a potato paste.
 High school girls provided the major part